 After four months at Brentwood, Sylvia acknowledges the good food, the staff’s kindness, and the cleanliness of the community.
 But she stresses that initially, she did not want to leave the home she and Larry had built for their retirement years.

 “I’d rather be somewhere else,” Sylvia says, “where I don’t know.
 The place that I loved is gone.
 So, it’s having to wrestle with those emotions.
 And they’re so extreme.”

 Larry, at age 88, was more open to their life-changing excursion from the Madison area to Rice Lake.
 “Sooner or later, this decision had to be made,” he says.
 “You can’t live and support yourself your whole life.
 At some point, you need assisted living if you’re going to live to a big age.”

-The community offers 28 one and two-bedroom apartments for seniors who value their independence but want options for personal care and supportive services.
+The Brentwood community offers options for residents on all sides of that spectrum, with 28 one and two-bedroom apartments for seniors who want options for personal care and supportive services along with their freedom of movement.
 We also offer 19 memory care suites that provide a long-term option for seniors diagnosed with Alzheimer’s or other forms of dementia.

 *Photo reprint with permission from the Spooner Advocate.